Watchdog cuts extra capital requirements for UBS, Credit Agricole

 The regulator said UBS and Credit Agricole will have to hold extra capital of 1 percent.
 On last year's list, their capital surcharge was 1.5 percent.

 HSBC (HSBA.L) and JPMorgan (JPM.N) will have to hold 2.5 percent of extra capital, after the FSB judged them to be the two most systemically important banks.
-That amounts to more than $30 billion (18.80 billion British pound) of extra capital both banks have to hold.
+That amounts to more than $30 billion (18.93 billion pounds) of extra capital both banks have to hold.

 Four banks - Barclays (BARC.L), BNP Paribas (BNPP.PA), Citigroup (C.N) and Deutsche Bank (DBKGn.DE) - need to hold 2 percent extra capital.